ngohuyquyen/Advanced-Lane-Finding/README.md

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+The pipeline fails at more challenging videos where there are shadows involved, sudden change in lighting/road color or the lane lines blend in with the road.
 Some parameters need to be tweaked in order to perform better image processing.
-Working on it!

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I might need to fine tune more the thresholds and perspective transform elements to make the algorithm correctly detects the lane lines even in harsh conditions listed above.